BillJr99/Ursinus-CS173/_pages/Labs/Debugging/lab-debugging.md

 You can submit this project as usual, by adding your README and exporting the project to a ZIP file for submission.

+## Part 2: Debugging to Find a Bug

+Now, open [this NetBeans project](../files/lab-debugging/DebugSample2.zip), and use the debugger to find and fix the error in the program!

 ## Submission

 When you're done, write a README for your project, and save all your files, before exporting your project to ZIP.
 In your README, answer any bolded questions presented on this page.
 Here is a [video tutorial](../Modules/IDE/Module2) describing how to write a README for your project, and how to export it.
+You can submit multiple zip files, so feel free to export all your projects.

 ## Trivia